met4citizen/Hypergraph/README.md

 branches can be shown separately or in any combination.

 The tracked sequencings 1-4 can be visualized separately in any combination.
-If `Past` is set, the full history of the multiway system is shown in space mode.
+If `Past` is set, the full history of the local multiway system is shown in space mode.
 Otherwise only the leaf edges of the system are visible.
 The two sliders change the visual appearance of the graph by tuning the parameters of the underlying force engine.
-Note: Changing the viewpoint or the forces do not in any way change the multiway system itself only how it is presented.
+Note: Changing the viewpoint or the forces do not in any way change the multiway system itself only how it is visualized.

 ## Highlighting

-Subgraphs can be highlighted by clicking `RED`/`BLUE` and using one or more of the following commands:
+Subhypergraphs can be highlighted by clicking `RED`/`BLUE` and using one or more of the following commands:

 Command | Highlighted | Status Bar
 --- | --- | ---
 `curv(x,y)` | Two n-dimensional balls of radius one and the shortest path between their centers. | Curvature based on Ollivier-Ricci (1-Wasserstein) distance.
-`dim([x],[radius])` | N-dimensional ball with an origin `x` (random, if not specified) and radius `r` (automatically slcaed if not specified). | The effective dimension `d` based on nearby n-ball volumes fitted to `r^d`.
+`dim([x],[radius])` | N-dimensional ball with an origin `x` (random, if not specified) and radius `r` (automatically scaled if not specified). | The effective dimension `d` based on nearby n-ball volumes fitted to `r^d`.
 `geodesic(x,y,[dir],[rev],[all])`<br/><br/>`dir` = directed edges<br/>`rev` = reverse direction<br/>`all` = all shortest paths | Shortest path(s) between two nodes.<br/><br/> | Path distance as the number of edges.
 `lightcone(x,length)` | Lightcone centered at node `x` with size `length`. `TIME` mode only. | Size of the cones as the number of edges.
 `nball(x,radius,[dir],[rev])`<br/><br/>`dir` = directed edges<br/>`rev` = reverse direction | N-dimensional ball is a set of nodes and edges within a distance `radius` from a given node `x`. | Volume as the number of edges.